 I recently took over managing my husband's company's budget.
 He had a basic spreadsheet.
 It wasn't doing what he needed.
 I built a new one to better track his business.

-I’m a detailed person, and part of keeping dollars on track and budget is all in the details.
+I'm a detailed person, and part of keeping dollars on track and budget is all in the details.
 I point out any discrepancies or where I see we can cut dollars on spending.
 Most people hate that kind of detail, but not me.
-The more details I see, the better I like it.
+The more information I see, the better I like it.
 Bring it on.
 I find it challenging and rewarding.
 With the few savings mentioned here, so far, our budget is down $1,597 a month.
 I love it, but I know we can do better!
 Stay tuned as I research other ways to save.

 Putting it all together

 We were serial overspenders for years.
-It took a crisis in the family, much later in life than it should have, to cause us to pay closer attention to our personal finances more seriously.
+It took a crisis in the family, much later in life than it should have, to cause us to pay closer attention to our finances more seriously.
 Here are the ingredients to be successful.
 Once again, these are not new concepts.
 They are pretty simple.
 As I've said many times, just because something is simple, it does not mean it's easy.
 Here's a summary list:

 - Pay attention to personal finance and manage your money.

 - Start with the basics – add your monthly income and subtract your fixed expenses.

 - Create a budget using budgeting software – it will help make it much more manageable.